tsipkens/atems/README.md

 This is the most robust of the fully automated methods available with this distribution.
 However, while this will likely be adequate for many users, the technique still occasionally fails, particularly if the function does not adequately remove the background.

-#### seg_otsu_rb*
+#### Otsu thresholding: seg_otsu_rb*

 These automated methods apply Otsu thresholding followed by a rolling ball transformation.
-Two versions of this function are included:
+Two versions of this function are included.

-The `agg.seg_otsu_rb_orig` function remains more true to the original code of [Dastanpour et al. (2016)][dastanpour2016].
+**1.** The `agg.seg_otsu_rb_orig` function remains more true to the original code of [Dastanpour et al. (2016)][dastanpour2016].
 For the sample images, the following segmentations.

 ![rb_orig](docs/otsu_rb_orig.png)

 Aggregates are often broken apart, which may be insufficient in itself.
 This implementation can be complimented with `agg.seg_slider`, described below, to fill in the gaps between the aggregates and add missing aggregates.

-Stemming from the deficiencies of the above function, the `agg.seg_otsu_rb` function updates the above implementation by (*i*) not immediately removing boundary aggregates, (*ii*) adding a background subtraction step using the `agg.bg_subtract` function, and (*iii*) adding a bilateral denoising step.
+**2.** Stemming from the deficiencies of the above function, the `agg.seg_otsu_rb` function updates the above implementation by (*i*) not immediately removing boundary aggregates, (*ii*) adding a background subtraction step using the `agg.bg_subtract` function, and (*iii*) adding a bilateral denoising step.
 This results in the following segmentations.

 ![otsu_rb](docs/otsu_rb.png)

 This latter function generally performs better, though the results still often breaks up aggregates and should likely be compliment with some manual adjustments following initial thresholding.
 The technique generally underperformed relative to the previously mentioned *k*-means method.

-#### Manually adjusting the threshold: seg_slider
+#### GUI-based slider method: seg_slider

-The function `agg.seg_slider` is very close to a fully manual technique.
-The function enacts a GUI-based method with a slider for adaptive, manual thresholding of the image (*adaptive* in that small sections of the image can be cropped and assigned individually-selected thresholds).
+The function `agg.seg_slider` is a nearly manual technique.
+The function enacts a GUI-based method with a slider for adaptive, semi-automatic thresholding of the image (*adaptive* in that small sections of the image can be cropped and assigned individually-selected thresholds).
 This is done in several steps:

 1. The user is first prompted to **crop** around a single aggregate.
 This allows the user to zoom in on the image for the remaining steps.
 2. The user uses a lasso tool to draw around the aggregate.
 The excluded regions are used for **background subtraction** in cropped region of the image.